-Erik writes in this month’s Outlook:
+Erik writes in October’s Outlook:

 The preacher and writer Tim Keller recently tweeted: